pingcap/docs/tidb-lightning/tidb-lightning-distributed-import.md

 >
 > Parallel import only supports the initialized empty tables in TiDB.
 It does not support migrating data to tables with data written by existing services.
 Otherwise, data inconsistencies may occur.

 The following diagram shows how importing sharded schemas and sharded tables works.
+In this scenario, you can use multiple TiDB Lightning instances to import MySQL sharded tables to a downstream TiDB cluster.

 ![Import sharded schemas and sharded tables](/media/parallel-import-shard-tables-en.png)

 The following diagram shows how importing single tables works.
+In this scenario, you can use multiple TiDB Lightning instances to split data from a single table and import it in parallel to a downstream TiDB cluster.

 ![Import single tables](/media/parallel-import-single-tables-en.png)